Master of Arts in Education (MAE)

 Theories, Methods, and Materials for Teaching English Learners

-Secondary Instructional Strategies for Language/Culturally Diverse Classrooms
+Secondary Instructional Strategies for Diverse Classrooms

 Effective Literacy Instruction for Single Subject Candidates